brendanmcc02/masters-thesis/model-prototypes/aggregated-cosine-similarity-model/friends-open-psychometrics-data.md

 ```
 Hello, I'm working on a rough prototype for my thesis and I'm interested in gathering some data to test out my model.
 If you're not aware, I am working on creating a machine learning model to suggest college courses to second-level students.

-Could you also choose 5 college course categories from below and list them in order of preference?
-1 is an area you'd like to study in the most, 5 is the least:
+Could you also choose your top 3 college course categories from below?
+You can choose them from a mixture of:
+* you think you'd enjoy studying it
+* you would realistically choose to study it
+* you would be good at it

 1. agriculture & natural resources
 2. arts